 Demonstrate donning and doffing PPE required for contact and droplet precautions to your immediate supervisor (or designate).

-The PPE Checklist, Donning PPE Poster and Doffing PPE Poster can be referenced to confirm correct donning and doffing has been performed.
+The Donning PPE Poster and Doffing PPE Poster can be referenced to confirm correct donning and doffing has been performed.

 Complete the PPE Safety Coach Self-assessment.
-A score of 80% or higher is required on the self-assessment.
-Your score will be displayed at the end of the self-assessment.
+A score of 80% or higher is required on the final self-assessment.
+Your score will be displayed at the end.
+After successfully completing this step, an Infection Prevention and Control Coordinator will contact the PPE Safety Coach with their training certificate.

 Email your questions to: